-There was one (1) air-borne noise exceedance of Action Level triggered in the reporting month due to noise complaint received regarding the daytime working hours.
+Apart from the above, no air-borne noise exceedance of Action Level was recorded in the reporting month.

 No exceedance of 24-hr TSP Action and Limit Level were recorded in the reporting month.
 Actions stipulated under the Event and Action Plan (Table 3.3 of the EM&A Manual) would be implemented for the exceedance and monitoring frequency would be increased if applicable.